moovby/api/source/index.html.md

   -H "Authorization: Bearer <token>"
   -H "Content-Type: application/json"
   -X POST
   -d '{"vehicle_detail_id":10,"year":2014,"transmission":"Auto","color":"Green","plate_num":"WUV 3271","is_available":true,"description":"It is very comfortable to ride in it.
 I think people will love the ride experience in a this car.
 Great gas saver especially when you have to do a lot of driving.
 Wish you enjoy the trip.
 No smoking or pets please!
-Safe drive.","roadtax":"base64String","insurance_covernote":"base64String","address":"Taman Sri Manja Petaling Jaya Selangor Malaysia","latitude":3.075213,"longitude":101.6469241}'
+Safe drive.","roadtax":"","insurance_covernote":"","address":"Taman Sri Manja Petaling Jaya Selangor Malaysia","latitude":3.075213,"longitude":101.6469241}'
   ENDPOINT
 ```